esp8266/Arduino/doc/reference.md

 `udp.beginMulticast(WiFi.localIP(), multicast_ip_addr, port)`.
 You can use `udp.destinationIP()` to tell whether the packet received was sent to the multicast or unicast address.
-Also note that multicast doesn't work on softAP interface.

 `WiFiServer`, `WiFiClient`, and `WiFiUDP` behave mostly the same way as with WiFi shield library.
 Four samples are provided for this library.